-Only the interest and dividend income earned during that portion of the year for which you were a New Hampshire resident is taxable.
-Part-year residents are entitled to the full \$2,400 exemption (or \$4,800 for joint filers) and the full amount for the exemptions shown on Line 8 of the return.
-Part-year residents must file a return if, during the entire year, their gross taxable income was over \$2,400 (or over \$4,800 for joint filers).
+Part year residents shall be liable for the tax upon that portion of income earned when they were a resident of New Hampshire.
+The taxable portion of income is determined by multiplying the annual taxable income recieved by a fraction of the numerator of which shall be the number of days the person was a resident of New Hampshire and the denominator of which shall be 365 days or by providing convincing evidence.
+Refer to Rev. 903.08 for details.
+Part year residents are entitled to the full \$2,400 exemption (or \$4,800 for joint filers) and the full amount for the exemptions shown on Line 8 of the return.
+Part year residents must file a return if, during the entire year, their gross taxable income was over \$2,400 (or over \$4,800 for joint filers).
+Refer to Rev. 903.08.